jeff1evesque/machine-learning/README.md

 ###MariaDB Database

 MariaDB is considered an upgrade alternative to MySQL, with added features, and performance enhancements.
-In general, it is a drop-in replacement for MySQL, even the corresponding SQL commands.
+In general, it is a drop-in replacement for MySQL.
+Therefore, MariaDB shares identical SQL command syntax, and support for phpMyAdmin.

 ##Testing / Execution